The problem with Kegels

 - walking exclusively on flat and level terrain

-- not using your glutes, resulting in flat ass syndrome
+- not using your glutes, resulting in what I call FAS aka "flat ass syndrome"

 - clenching your pelvic floor because your nervous system is stuck in fight/flight